Fiat Chrysler sees net profit rising fivefold by 2018

-DETROIT (Reuters) - Fiat Chrysler FIA.MI said on Tuesday it expects to increase its net profit fivefold by 2018 to around 5 billion euros ($6.97 billion), boosted by a major increase in sales of its Jeep SUVs and an overhaul of its sporty Alfa Romeo brand.
+DETROIT, May 6 (Reuters) - Fiat Chrysler said on Tuesday it expects to increase its net profit fivefold by 2018 to around 5 billion euros ($6.97 billion), boosted by a major increase in sales of its Jeep SUVs and an overhaul of its sporty Alfa Romeo brand.

 In a 2014-2018 business plan, the world’s seventh-largest carmaker said it expects revenue to rise to around 132 billion euros ($183.92 billion) by 2018 from 86.8 billion euros last year, while sales volumes are seen increasing to around 7 million vehicles from 4.4 million.